 Treating Cocaine Jitters

-People using cocaine may try depressants like marijuana and alcohol to control the side effects of cocaine use.
+People using cocaine may try depressants like marijuana and alcohol to control cocaine side effects.
 In the short-term, this behavior can work, but ultimately, using multiple drugs makes cocaine addiction worse.
 Chasing the side effects of one drug with another leads to a spiral of drug addiction that becomes hard to escape from.

 Therefore, the best treatment for cocaine jitters is to stop using cocaine.
 Jitters are not permanent and will go away when cocaine use stops.
 Addiction treatment is highly recommended by medical professionals for anyone who struggles with cocaine addiction.
 A good first step of rehab for cocaine addiction is medical detox, followed by inpatient treatment.